 - All visitors must sign-in and put on a visitor sticker before entering school

 - Security cameras monitor school entrances and surrounding areas

-- A police officer from the East Greenbush Police Department serves as the School Resource Officer every day at Columbia High School.
-He may also report to other schools as needed.
+- Columbia High School and Howard L. Goff Middle School each have a police officer who serve as a School Resource Officer every day at those schools.
+They may also report to other schools as needed.

 - Students must adhere to the District’s Code of Conduct, which contains information on the range of consequences that may be imposed if students misbehave.
 This information is reviewed with students each year during the opening weeks of school.